- Adjunct Professor, Global Health

 Rajagopal is a member of the Center for Global Infectious Disease Research at Seattle Children's Research Institute, where her laboratory is physically located.
 She is an internationally recognized expert on the role of novel signaling pathways in Gram-positive pathogens.

-Whidbey C, Harrell MI, Burnside K, Ngo L, Becraft AK, Iyer LM, Aravind L, Hitti J, Adams Waldorf KM, and Rajagopal L. A hemolytic pigment of Group B Streptococcus allows bacterial penetration of human placenta.
+Whidbey C, Harrell MI, Burnside K, Ngo L, Becraft AK, Iyer LM, Aravind L, Hitti J, Adams Waldorf KM, Rajagopal L. A hemolytic pigment of Group B Streptococcus allows bacterial penetration of human placenta.
 J Exp Med 2013;210(6):1265-1281.
-PMCID: PMC3674703.
+PMC3674703.

 Whidbey C, Vornhagen J, Gendrin C, Boldenow E, Samson JM, Doering K, Ngo L, Ezekwe EA, Jr., Gundlach JH, Elovitz MA, Liggitt D, Duncan JA , Adams Waldorf KM, Rajagopal L. A streptococcal lipid toxin induces membrane permeabilization and pyroptosis leading to fetal injury.
 EMBO Mol Med 2015;7(4):488-505.
 PMID25750210.
 PMC4403049.